Tuition and Fees

 * An additional weekend cohort fee of $50 per credit hour for the 7000-level classes covers student meals, special hooding ceremony and faculty compensation.
 This fee does not apply to the 5000-level foundation classes. ($564x13.5credits=$7,614 Ohio resident foundation courses; $961x13.5 = $12,974 = non-resident foundation courses ($150x11 = $1,650).

 Cost of books averages an estimated $200 per course or a range of $2,400 - $3,200.

 Additional details on campus living fees and fees for international students are available on the University Center for International Education Graduate Admissions webpage.

 The Raj Soin College of Business and Administration offers financial aid to full time graduate students in the form of Graduate Assistantships and Graduate Tuition Scholarships.

 Raj Soin College of Business Graduate Assistantships–Full-time MBA Program

 The Raj Soin College of Business employs a number of graduate students throughout the year.
-Graduate assistants are expected to work an average of 20 hours per week while maintaining a full time course load (12 graduate credit hours).
+Graduate assistants are expected to work an average of 20 hours per week while maintaining a minimum of 6 graduate credit hours each semester.
 The assistant’s compensation includes a monthly stipend (September through June for the academic year) and a tuition waiver.
 The minimum monthly stipend varies, based on the annual budget set for the College.
 The tuition waiver pays for 11 to 18 graduate credit hours per semester.
 Other fees and ancillary costs such as books are not covered.

 Submit the completed application forms to: